 Putting together a stakeholder matrix takes some time and a bit of “detective work”.
 That’s why I suggest you follow my guide on performing a stakeholder analysis.

-The benefits of the document-centered approach to project planning becomes clear when we talk about creating a risk log.
+The benefits of the document-centered approach to project planning becomes clear when we talk about creating a risk register.

-A risk log (or risk register) is where you record the most critical risks your project could be facing.
+A risk register (or risk log) is where you record the most critical risks your project could be facing.
 It doesn’t just define those risks, but it also requires you to think about mitigating actions.
 Actions that either reduce the negative impact of a risk or alternative steps you could take if your original plan fails (your plan “B”).

 9. Project communication plan